 Mary of Guise was born on 22 November 1515 in Bar-le-Duc, Lorraine, France.
 She was born into the powerful and most prominent Catholic family in France.
-Mary was the eldest child of her father Claude, Duke of Guise, and her mother Antoinette de Bourbon.
+Mary was the eldest daughter of her father Claude, Duke of Guise, and her mother Antoinette de Bourbon.
 Mary is described as having a striking figure with good looks, an unusual height, and red-gold hair.
 Her personal emblem was the phoenix, an indication of her strong and ambitious character.

 On 4 August 1534, Mary married Louis II d’Orléans, Duke of Longueville, and the couple had two sons, François and Louis (only the former lived to inherit his father’s dukedom).
 Louis II died in June 1537, and Mary’s destiny now lay abroad.
 The French king, Francis I of France (r.
 1515-1547), wished to seal the 'Auld Alliance' between his kingdom and Scotland and so he arranged for Mary, still only 21, to marry the king of Scotland.
 Henry VIII of England (r.
 1509-1547) had been another possibility, but that monarch’s record with his first two wives was hardly likely to instil confidence in Mary or Francis I.